OCIBME/ocibme_website/ocibme/wp-content/plugins/template-events-calendar/readme.txt

 [🔗 Events Calendar](https://eventscalendartemplates.com/events-calendar-demo/)
 [🔗 Events by Organizer](https://eventscalendartemplates.com/events-by-organizer/)
 [🔗 Events by Venue](https://eventscalendartemplates.com/events-by-venue/)

+> We have created new Events Widgets dedicated addon for Elementor Lovers.
+ Check it:- <a target="_blank" href="https://wordpress.org/plugins/events-widgets-for-elementor-and-the-events-calendar/">The Events Calendar Widgets For Elementor</a>

 > Now customize event single page with custom colors and layout by using [🔗 Event Single Page Templates Addon For The Events Calendar](https://wordpress.org/plugins/event-page-templates-addon-for-the-events-calendar/).